AMSAT-NA/PacSatFSKBoard/NOTES.md

 Rearranged the PA in put a bit to move the inductor there further away from the other inductors and rotate it to reduce inductive coupling.

+## 2025-12-20

+Add zero-ohm resistors to the DIN in put of the RTC (from WATCHDOG\_OUT\_N) so it can be easily disabled.
+There is some question whether that connection will work, allow it to be easily disabled or allow DIN to be used for something else.